-The Board, through its Nominating and Corporate Governance Committee, annually and at such other times as it deems appropriate, reviews the performance and effectiveness of the Board, its standing committees, and the Directors to determine whether changes in size, personnel or responsibilities are warranted.
+The Board, through its Nominating and Corporate Governance Committee, annually and at such other times if it deems appropriate, reviews the performance and effectiveness of the Board, its standing committees, and the Directors to determine whether changes in size, personnel or responsibilities are warranted.
 To assist in its review, the Nominating and Corporate Governance Committee conducts an annual Board performance and skills self-assessment, by way of a questionnaire, in which each Director evaluates the conduct and functionality of the Board and self-assesses his or her skill set.
 The Nominating and Corporate Governance Committee reviews and summarizes the results of these assessments and reports its conclusions to the Board.

-The table below shows the Board's mix of skills and experience in areas that are important to the Company's business as self-reported during the financial year ended December 31, 2022.
+The table below shows the Board's mix of skills and experience in areas that are important to the Company's business as self-reported by the Company's Directors as of the date of this Information Circular.
 The skills matrix provides the Board with an overview of its strengths and potential weaknesses, and identifies areas of competency that the Company should address when considering the nomination of Proposed Directors or new Board appointments.